nystetob/DocumentService/README.md

 # DocumentService

 ## Getting started
-If you wish to run the API, use can use the following commands after installing Docker Desktop:
+If you wish to run the Microservice, you can use the following commands after installing Docker Desktop:

 ```bash
 docker build -t documentservice .